High school (grades 9-12) · Staten Island, NY

 What is the racial and ethnic makeup of Susan E Wagner High School?

-The largest demographic group at Susan E Wagner High School is Hispanic or Latino at 34.2%.
-The school serves a diverse student body in STATEN ISLAND, NY.
+The largest demographic group at Susan E Wagner High School is Hispanic or Latino at 34.2% of enrollment, in Staten Island, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 72.3/100.

 What is the Resource Investment Index for Susan E Wagner High School?

-Susan E Wagner High School has a Resource Investment Index of 38/100 (F) based on 1 factor: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Susan E Wagner High School has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 1 factor: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page